secretstartups/handbook/job-families/chief-executive-officer/strategy-and-operations/index.html.md

 The Director of Strategy and Operations reports to the [Chief of Staff](/job-families/chief-executive-officer/chief-of-staff/).

 #### Director of Strategy and Operations Job Grade

 The Director of Strategy and Operations is a [grade 10](/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades) role.

 #### Director of Strategy and Operations Responsibilities

-- Support special projects that are urgent and important.
-For example, market entries, pricing and packing projects, and organizational realignments
+- Responsible for the success of 2-3 high priority, cross-functional initiatives at any given moment.
+For example, market entries, pricing and packing projects, important communications, and organizational realignments
-- Drive key organizational processes.
-For example, OKRs and strategic planning exercises
+- Fill in gaps in other parts of the business when there are short-term vacancies or a lack of relevant skills or capacity
 - Collaborate cross-functionally with senior counterparts throughout the business
 - Identify opportunities to improve business efficiency and make changes to improve the business
 - Prepare materials (documents, decks) for the Chief of Staff and the CEO
 - Translate practical needs into technical and/or business requirements
-- Execute on projects and ongoing assignments for the Chief of Staff
+- Execute on projects and ongoing assignments for the Chief of Staff and/or CEO
 - Demonstrate GitLab values in all work

 #### Director of Strategy and Operations Requirements

 - Track record of leadership independent of role
 - Ability to work collaboratively and drive results with senior leadership